I work in Mixed Reality & AI Lab – Cambridge. My current interests include computer vision, natural language understanding and optimization.

-At Microsoft Research, I have worked on a number of projects in Machine Intelligence, Health Intelligence and Optics for the cloud (on machine learning for Project HSD and Project Silica).
+Previously, at Microsoft Research Lab – Cambridge, I worked on a number of projects in Machine Intelligence, Health Intelligence and Optics for the cloud (notably, machine learning for Project HSD and Project Silica).

 Before joining Microsoft Research Cambridge in 2018, I led a computer vision R&D team (now part of MicroFocus) at Hewlett Packard Enterprise.
 My research spanned areas such as SLAM, 3D reconstruction and 3D change detection, augmented reality.
 I also developed industrial computer vision solutions for face recognition, object detection and recognition, license plate recognition and intelligent scene analysis.
 See IDOL.